The View from Saturday: Structure

 I thought children would enjoy meeting one character, and then two characters, and that they would enjoy seeing parts of the story repeated but in a different way.
 I thought that they would enjoy having the second character interact with the first character, with each story moving the general story along.
 And I had hoped that readers would feel very satisfied with themselves when they had it all worked out.

-The View from Saturday is not mystery fiction but it is a puzzle or three.